-Step Action

-1 Right-click on the internal requirement to change to an external requirement.

-A short context menu displays.

-2 Click the on 'Move External' menu option.
+Ste p Action 1 ('Properties' dialog) In the 'Requirements' list, right-click on the internal requirement to change to an external requirement OR (Responsibilities window, 'Requirements' tab) Click on the drop-down arrow at the end of the 'Requirement' field and, in the list, right-click on the name of the internal requirement to change to an external requirement A short context menu displays.
+2 Click the on 'Move External' option.
 The 'Find Package' dialog displays.
 3 Locate and click on the Package to place the new Requirement element in.
 4 Click on the OK button.
 A new Requirement element is created in the target Package, with a Realization connector from the current element to the Requirement.

-In the 'Properties' dialog, the Requirement is now marked with a 'Yes' in the 'External' column, and the dialog fields are grayed out.
-To edit its details, double-click on the Requirement.
-The Requirement element's own 'Properties' dialog displays.